 The Urban Program receives its funding from fees charged for plan review and field services.
 Beginning January 2008, we charge fees to cover the expenses associated with providing Pre-Construction and Final Closeout Reviews.
 Beginning December 15, 2013, we provide Interim Water Quality Inspections with no additional Field Service Fees charged.
 WCSCD has Memorandum of Understandings with the Maryland Department of the Environment to allow us to perform these duties.
 The fees enable the WCSCD to hire staff to review plans to meet the requirements of the current Standards and Specifications for Soil Erosion and Sediment Control, as well as, conduct Pre-Construction Meetings, Interim Water Quality Inspections, and Final Site Closeout Reviews to better maintain field compliance.

-The urban staff consists of Denise Price (Urban Program Director), Elmer Weibley (District Manager), Mark Kendle (Engineering Technician/Urban Plan Reviewer), Roger Thomas (District Engineer), Dean Fulton (Urban Plan Reviewer/Part-Time) and Lori Flook-Bishop (Administrative Assistant).
+The urban staff consists of Denise Price (Urban Program Director), Elmer Weibley (District Manager), Mark Kendle (Engineering Technician/Urban Plan Reviewer), Roger Thomas (District Engineer), and Lori Flook-Bishop (Administrative Assistant).

 Concept Plans, Site Plans, Standard Grading and Soil Erosion and Sediment Control Plans, Plats, Preliminary Consultations, and Forest Harvest Operation Plans are reviewed for soil erosion and sediment control compliance, as well as, protection of sensitive areas, such as, streams, sinkholes, wetlands, and floodplains.
 The Sensitive Area Review is a service WCSCD provides to the Washington County Department of Planning & Zoning.

 Stormwater management ponds, which require District approval (per the Maryland Pond Standard 378), are typically reviewed by Roger Thomas for dam safety.
 His review ensures the plans conform to the Maryland specifications for pond construction.